hcn-xkk/Self-Driving-Car/CarND-Path-Planning-Project-master/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+### Implementation details

+The generated path from this path planner is stored in the variables `next_x_vals`, `next_y_vals` in `main.cpp`.
+A future path for the next `T` seconds is generated for the perfect controller to follow.

+The logic for designing the path is the following:

+1. We want the new path to keep the current heading and speed as much as possible.
+If there exists a previous path, then we want to re-use the previous path.
+If there does not exist a previous path, e.g. the initialization part, the current vehicle states are used to generate a virtual previous path.

+2. We examine whether the previous path can be used.
+This is done by checking whether there is another vehicle (predecessor) is traveling in front of the ego vehicle.
+If there is a predecessor, then we record the speed and position of the predecessor.
+This information will be useful later when we decide the motion (target speed and target acceleration) of the ego.

+3. We decide whether a lane change is needed.
+Lane change will only be requested if there is a slow moving predecessor.
+If ego is not in the left-most lane, then it will only change to its left lane.
+If the ego is already in the left-most lane, it will change to the right lane to pass the front vehicle.

+4. Target speed and acceleration for the ego vehicle is decided.
+They will be dependent on (1) whether a lane change is requested, (2) what is the target driving speed, and if there is a predecessor vehicle, how much is the following distance.

+5. A new reference path will be generated based on the target speed and acceleration, and will be appended to the previous path.

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.